 If you are preparing to transition to an irregular income from a steady one, start a “buffer account” and pad it with at least 25% of your monthly expenses before you say goodbye.
 Trust me, it’ll save you a ton of stress.

 The bottom line is that a little preparation goes a long way.
-You can make budgeting with irregular income work for you when you keep tabs on your cash flow and have a buffer to carry you through tough times.
+Whether you’re using a budgeting app or just a sheet of paper, you can make budgeting with irregular income work for you when you keep tabs on your cash flow and have a buffer to carry you through tough times.

 What tricks do you have to share?
 Let us know in the comments!